wonrzrzeczny/CTF-writeups/picoCTF-2018/general/dogorfrog/README.md

 ![almostfrog](img5.png)

 So close!
-But I had no more ideas to improve the image.
+But I had no more ideas on how to improve the image.
 I was about to give up, when I thought to myself: "Well, neural networks are very unpredictable and they often work in an incomprehensible manner.
 What if I did something very stupid?".
 So well, I decided to erase a small, totally random part of frog's stomach.
 And guess what..... ummmm ....
 I don't even know what happened and how did that happen, but here's the final image, that gives you the flag after posting on the site:

 ![thefrog](img6.png)